DanialHakim22/hakim/README.md

 ## 📚 Continuous Learning
 - Passionate about expanding technical knowledge and staying updated with the latest industry trends.
 - Continuously exploring new tools, technologies, and methodologies to improve coding practices and project outcomes.

+## 🖥️ **Legacy Codebase Maintenance**
+- Responsible for maintaining and updating legacy systems to ensure reliability and performance.
+- Refactored outdated code to improve maintainability and scalability.
+- Collaborated with stakeholders to implement requested updates and bug fixes.